nextapps-de/spotlight/README.md

 You can declare a set of the same image in multiple dimensions and quality.
 Spotlight will pick the optimal version by taking into account:

 1. The browsers max resolution
-2. The device screen pixel ration
+2. The device screen pixel ratio
 3. The available internet connection bandwidth

 Save your images in several sizes and resolutions and assign the __longest__ dimension of both sides (width, height) like this: